When it comes to talking about Tyson Fury's greatest win, there could be a reason for debate.

 The lineal champion indicated he needed to make a change in order to beat Wilder and promised the world he would 'knock Wilder the f*** out'.

-His split with Davison - who has also works on and off with Billy Joe Saunders and is currently training Josh Taylor to his undisputed clash with Jose Ramirez - was amicable with the door being left open on the two good friends reuniting for future fights.
+His split with Davison - who is currently training Josh Taylor ahead of his undisputed clash with Jose Ramirez and Devin Haney for his fight against Jorge Linares - was amicable with the door being left open on the two good friends reuniting for future fights.

 Fury would cement his name in the history books and won the only title to have eluded him - the WBC heavyweight title - after a vicious seven-round drubbing of Wilder in the boxing capital.